Serena1432/Uyn/README.md

 * CPU: Dual-core or higher
 * RAM: 512MB or higher
 * Node.JS 12.0 or later
-* ffmpeg must be installed to help running the music commands in the future.
+* A lavalink node must be installed to help running the music commands in the future.

 [Invite this BOT](https://discord.com/oauth2/authorize?client_id=770981744165519390&scope=bot&permissions=271707254)